zig-gamedev/zig-gamedev/README.md

 This repository contains a collection of sample applications and libraries written in **[Zig programming language](https://ziglang.org/)** and using **[DirectX 12 API](https://docs.microsoft.com/en-us/windows/win32/direct3d12/what-is-directx-12-)**.

+* Zero-dependency except Zig compiler (no Visual Studio, no Windows SDK needed).
+* Building is as easy as running `zig build`.
+* Helper libraries for working with DirectX 12 and real-time graphics.
+* Support for GPU profiling in PIX (markers, events API).
+* Support for CPU profiling in Tracy (zones API).
+* Using some great C/C++ libraries which are semalessly built by `zig cc` compiler.

 Project provides several helper libraries implemented in Zig that are described below - in [Libraries](#libraries) section.
 All sample applications use those libraries.

 Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
 This project takes advantage of this capability in order to use some existing, well-known, C/C++ libraries (full source code of those libraries can be found in [external/src](external/src) directory).